louiesch/AccessibleSeattle/README.md

 ---

 ## _Known Bugs_
-* No known bugs at this time. (duh)
+* No known bugs at this time.

 ---

 ## _MVP_
-* Let users view, post to, and edit their contributions on a pubic feed. (currently unsure about delete functionality)
+* Users can view and post to a pubic feed.

+* Let users create an account where they can set up a profile.

+* Once a profile is set up, users can go back and edit or delete their posts.

+* Incorporate an interactive crowd-sourced map of some kind.
+Users should be able to add pins to the map, leave comments/feedback on those pins, and also view the pins of other contributers.
+  * For now, this is more of a stretch goal, because I have no idea how I would do this.
+However, I very much would like this to be a part of the website.
+If implemented successfully, this may even become the primary focus of the site, and the feed will become secondary/deleted altogether.

 ---

 ## _Stretch Goals_

-* Add an option for users to sign up/in and create an account or profile.

-* Incorporate a map of some kind.
-Users should be able to add pins to the map, leave comments/feedback on those pins, and also view the pins of other contributers.
+* Users can rate posts/pins by other users (a like button, or "this was helpful" type button basically)

-* Users can leave comments on the pins and posts of other users.
+* Users can leave comments on the posts/map pins of other users

 ---